 Size of the flaw

 The size of the flaw is crucial in evaluating the clarity grade as well as value of the diamond.
 Larger the flaw present in the diamond more it steeps down in its clarity grade.
 The bigger flaw not has more chances of being visible, hampering the brilliance but is also equally difficult to hide.
+Number

 The clarity grading is also assessed by the number of flaws present in the diamond.
 The more the less the clarity, brilliance and value of the diamond, more so if they are visible.
 Since the diamonds are valued for their crystal clear look, the higher number of flaws kills its aura.
+Position

 The position where the flaw is situated largely affects the clarity grading, value and life of the diamond.
 The internal flaws present under the table and close to the pavilion facet are named reflect.
 These reflectors have a direct outcome on the diamond clarity grade.
 Inclusions are less conspicuous when they are positioned under the crown facets or close to the girdle of the stone.
 Inclusions located at certain crucial areas might even cause the diamond to break.
+Nature

 The nature of the flaw-internal or external, determines its value and the possibility of correction.
 Certain internal flaws may not be visible to the naked eyes or be hidden by cutting and metal setting.
 Even the minor surface flaws be corrected by polishing, without causing much impact on value.
 The nature will also throw light on the inclusions that might threaten the anatomy of the stone.
+Color or relief The amount to which color or relief of the inclusions are noticeable, determines the clarity grade of the diamond.
+Relief refers to the contrasting characteristics that contrasts the surroundings of the diamond.
+Colored inclusions show contrast and more easily visible.
+Though an exception, strikingly black pinpoints are less evident compared to white pinpoints.

 Diamond clarity largely influences the diamonds value and brilliance.
 The flaw may or may not be visible to the naked eyes.
 Gemologist use 10X loupe magnification to evaluate the diamond grade.
 The grading is based on the industry standards, benchmarked by the Gemological Institute of America (GIA).
 The most reputed laboratory they have scaled eleven different grades in six categories, to evaluate the diamond’s clarity.